- What does Flutter provide?

 Who is Flutter for?

-Flutter is for developers that want a faster way to build beautiful mobile apps, or a way to reach more users with a single investment.
+Flutter is for developers that want a faster way to build beautiful apps, or a way to reach more users with a single investment.

 Fundamentally, Flutter is for users that want beautiful apps, with delightful motion and animation, and UIs with character and an identity all their own.